tichaelmurvey/greater-canberra/src/pages/blog/canberras-planning-rules-are-blocking-climate-action-the-latest-ipcc-report-shows-why.md

 * Denser homes enable more efficient heating and cooling systems, along with a more rapid roll-out of clean electric infrastructure
 * More connected cities create opportunities to innovate on the technologies that are key to reducing carbon emissions.

 Canberra shares many of these goals, from increasing public transport usage, to electrifying households, to becoming a centre for clean innovation.
-Unfortunately, our planning system is working against us, by mixed-use developments and mid-density homes in many central areas, and requiring new homes to provide large amounts of off-street parking.
+Unfortunately, our planning system is working against us by limiting mixed-use developments and mid-density homes in central areas, and requiring all new homes to provide large amounts of off-street parking.

 ### There's no time to wait

 If Canberra wants to meet our amibitious climate goal of net zero by 2045, we need to move fast.
 And that doesn't just mean cleaner energy or less waste.
-It means changing our planning rules to enable a more sustainble city.
+It means changing our planning rules to enable a more sustainable city.

 The research is clear.
 We just need our local politicians to step up and act.